zychenfd/global_dengue_project/README.md

 ## Before starting
 1. All code and data contained within this repository are released under the CC BY-NC-SA License.
-2. Because of GISAID [terms of use](https://www.gisaid.org/registration/terms-of-use/), sequence data are not provided.
+2. Because of GISAID [terms of use](https://www.gisaid.org/registration/terms-of-use/), sequence alignment data are not provided.
 Sequences can be downloaded from [NCBI](https://www.ncbi.nlm.nih.gov/labs/virus/vssi/#/) or [GISAID](https://www.gisaid.org/).

 ## Repository structure and usage
 The structure of this repository is shown below.
 ```
-├── 1.
-Global analysis
+├── data
-│   ├── phylogenetic_analysis
+│   ├── epi_data
-│   └── phylogeographic_analysis
-├── 2.
-Annual analysis
-│   ├── phylogenetic_analysis
+│   ├── genomic_data
-│   └── phylogeographic_analysis
+│   └── geo_data
-├── 3.
-China analysis
-│   ├── phylogenetic_analysis
+├── code
-│   └── phylogeographic_analysis
-├── 4.
-GLM analysis
+├── phylogenetic_xml
-│   ├── phylogenetic_analysis
+├── phylogeography_xml
-│   └── phylogeographic_analysis
 ├── Acknowledgement_table
 ├── README.md
 ```

 # Phylogenetic analyses
-Genetic sequences have been scrubbed from BEAST XML files because of GISAID [terms of use](https://www.gisaid.org/registration/terms-of-use/).
+Genetic sequences have been scrubbed from BEAST XML files because of GISAID [terms of use](https://www.gisaid.org/registration/terms-of-use/), but we provided all sequence identifiers inside `data/genomic_data` folder.

 # Phylogeographic analyses
 Before running the XML files, a file of empirical posterior trees needs to be obtained and the filenames of the empirical tree files in the XML files may need to be modified.
-Such an empirical tree file can be obtained from the analyses inside `phylogenetic_analysis/` folder.
+Such an empirical tree file can be obtained from the analyses inside `phylogenetic_xml/` folder.

 <h1> License </h1>
 <h4>CC BY-NC-SA 4.0 </h4>